 Yard Waste Recycling

-The originally scheduled leaf collection for the dates below are on schedule and will be picked up on residents' regular trash/recycling collection day.
+Brush and leaves are collected separately and will be picked up on residents’ regular trash/recycling collection day:

-**Curbside leaf and brush collection (excluding the special brush collection beginning May 7) will be the same day as your regular trash pickup**
+**Curbside leaf and brush collection will be the same day as your regular trash pickup**

-The Solid Waste Management Division offers 2 options for disposing of yard waste, Curbside Collection (during specific weeks), and Leaf Drop-Off (at our Yard Waste Facility on Dudley Road:
+The Solid Waste Management Division offers two options for disposing of yard waste:

 What is yard waste and brush?